 In addition, all contractors and their workers must undergo safety briefings before any renovation or fit-out work commences.

-In FY2023, 1 employee received training on safety and health standards, including food safety.
+In FY2024, 4 employees received training on safety and health standards.
+Other employees received general safety and health training, as appropriate.

-112023 Number of employees trained on health and safety standards 1 employee
+FY2023 FY2024 Number of employees trained on health and safety standards 1 4